 In the Orthodox tradition, each of the preceding days of Easter has a special meaning.
 Special attention is paid to the cleanliness of your home, your body and your thoughts.
 For example, the Thursday of the Passionate week is called “clean Thursday” – cleaning of the house should be done on that day.
 The following Friday is the day when the eggs are dyed and the Easter bread called “kulich” (кулич [ku-léech]) is baked.
 The house is usually decorated with willow branches.

-Symbols of Easter in Russia
+Symbols of Orthodox Easter

 Kulich and eggs are not just delicious holiday treats but the main attributes of the Russian Easter.
 The legend has it that after death of Christ, his disciples put bread meant for him on the table during their meals.
 Today the kulich is a personification of that holy bread.
 In some regions of Russia, they also make a “cottage cheese Easter dessert” (творожная пасха) – a dish in the shape of a trapezium made from cottage cheese, sour cream, cream, raisins and candied fruits, which symbolises the Holy Sepulcher and is super delicious.